dcycle/starterkit-node/README.md

 If you simply visit /api/v1, you will see documentation about the API.

-Certain API endpoints are accessible to all, for example:
+Only endpoints that publicly accessible are currently supported, for example:

     /api/v1/endpoints

-Others require a username and token.
-For example:

-    GET /api/v1/chat
-    POST /api/v1/chat

 Resources
 -----